FwSchultz/hll-geofences/README.md

 ## Notes

 - Ensure all configuration files (`config.yml`, `.env`) are correctly filled out before starting.
+- Run `docker compose build` after modifying any Docker-related files to ensure changes are applied.
 - Docker and Discord bot setups are optional and can be skipped if not needed.
 - PM2 is recommended for production to ensure scripts run continuously.